 Fortunately, savers and fiscally responsible individuals who have built up significant savings and investment accounts can defend against the pernicious effects of inflation and, especially, hyperinflation.
 In no particular order, here are four of the best defenses:

 As a rule, gold prices don’t track inflation, per se.
 Rather, they tend to move opposite the value of the dollar.
 During times of high inflation, the value of a fiat currency like the dollar falls while the price of gold rises.
-Gold’s primary advantage is that it represents a real and stable store of true value; unlike dollars which can be created out of thin air, gold is scarce and requires real effort to produce.
+Gold’s primary advantage is that it represents a stable store of value; unlike dollars which can be created out of thin air, gold is scarce and requires real effort to produce.
 That is why when people lose confidence in the value of their fiat currency, they flock to gold.

 Those interested in buying gold can choose to buy gold coins, such as the American Eagle, South African Krugerrand or Canadian Maple Leaf.
 Other options include gold bullion exchange traded funds, such as the SPDR Gold Shares ETF (GLD) where each share equals one-tenth of an ounce of gold, minus the fund’s expenses.

 In an inflationary environment, investment instruments with fixed yields such as a fixed-rate annuity or a bank CD should be avoided like the plague because the fixed-interest payments will buy less each passing month.